Resonant Research Council

-The Future of Science Is Relational
+The Future of Science is Relational

 For four centuries, Western science has operated from a dominant assumption: that reality is made of separate parts.